The 1969 Censorship Of Philip Roth’s Portnoy’s Complaint

 As a teenager in Perth, the most isolated city in the world, news arrived days or weeks later than for the rest of the world.

-The Vietnam War was the most pressing for me because I was only a few years away from the threat of conscription.
 Many forget or don’t realise that it wasn’t only teenagers in the United States who were conscripted to fight the dirty war in Vietnam.

-Since its federation in 1901, Australia has fought in every war alongside the United States.
 So even though I was half a world away, my fate was going to be decided by the new United States President, Richard Nixon.

 I spent my high school years marching in war protests, chanting anti-war slogans and learning to rebel against the establishment.